-The Company accounts for long-lived assets under the FASB (Financial Accounting Standards Board) ASC (Accounting Standard Codification) 340-10 Other Assets and Deferred Costs, (SFAS 142 and 144: "Accounting for Goodwill and Other Intangible Assets" and "Accounting for Impairment or Disposal of Long-Lived Assets").
+The Company accounts for long-lived assets under the FASB (Financial Accounting Standards Board) ASC (Accounting Standard Codification) 340-10 OTHER ASSETS AND DEFERRED COSTS, (SFAS 142 and 144: "ACCOUNTING FOR GOODWILL AND OTHER INTANGIBLE ASSETS" and "ACCOUNTING FOR IMPAIRMENT OR DISPOSAL OF LONG-LIVED ASSETS").
 In accordance with ASC 340-10, long-lived assets, goodwill and certain identifiable intangible assets held and used by the Company are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset will not be recoverable.
 For purposes of evaluating the recoverability of long-lived assets, goodwill and intangible assets, the recoverability test is performed using undiscounted net cash flows related to the long-lived assets.
-Impairment of experimental water clarification equipment is calculated based on its estimated useful life.